-The tour is 16 days in duration including international flights or 15 days in duration based on 'Land Only'.
-Join the tour on Day 1 in Beijing and end the tour on Day 15 in Shanghai.
+The tour is 26 days in duration including international flights or 25 days in duration based on 'Land Only'.
+Join the tour on Day 1 in Beijing and end the tour on Day 25 in Shanghai.

 Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
-Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.